fbpx

 5. Governance

-Governance is a major part of automation and DPA helps establish it across the organization.
+Governance is a major part of automation, and DPA helps establish it across the organization.
 If you have an enterprise-grade DPA platform, it will help IT support the process through control and governance.
-Role-based access can be given, for example, and integration management can be centralized to improve security.
+For example, role-based access can be given, and integration management can be centralized to improve security.

 6. Continuous improvement